MicrosoftDocs/iis-docs/iis/publish/using-web-deploy/packaging-and-restoring-a-web-site.md

 ---
-title: "Packaging and Restoring a Web site | Microsoft Docs"
+title: "Packaging and Restoring a Web site"
 author: rick-anderson
 description: "This quick guide will show you how to create an package (compressed file) of a Web site, and then restore the site from the package.
-Prerequisites This guide..." ms.author: iiscontent
+Prerequisites This guide..." ms.date: 03/23/2008 ms.assetid: 7ba4c586-84ea-4cf6-91bd-f6ff2e73757e msc.legacyurl: /learn/publish/using-web-deploy/packaging-and-restoring-a-web-site msc.type: authoredcontent
-manager: soshir
-ms.date: 03/23/2008
-ms.topic: article
-ms.assetid: 7ba4c586-84ea-4cf6-91bd-f6ff2e73757e
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-web-deploy/packaging-and-restoring-a-web-site
-msc.type: authoredcontent
 ---